bflaven/assets-for-Zambia-training/3_editorial_matters/README.md

 *Source: <a href="https://github.com/scribu/wp-posts-to-posts/wiki/Basic-usage" target="_blank">https://github.com/scribu/wp-posts-to-posts/wiki/Basic-usage</a>*

-A nice way to manage also terms in several taxonomlies if you have to do some bulk editing.
+A nice way to manage also terms in several taxonomies if you have to do some bulk editing.

 To manage terms and change it to new taxonomy.